awsdocs/aws-direct-connect-user-guide/doc_source/limits.md

 + Graceful restart timer: 120 seconds

   We recommend that you do not configure graceful restart and BFD at the same time\.
-+ BFD liveness detection minimum interval: 300 seconds
++ BFD liveness detection minimum interval: 300 ms
-+ BFD minimum multiplier: 3 seconds
++ BFD minimum multiplier: 3

 ## Load balance considerations<a name="load-balance-considerations"></a>